-During the election of 1796, in which John Quincy was elected, Thomas Jefferson and him were fierce competitors.
+During the election of 1796, in which John Quincy was elected, Thomas Jefferson and he were fierce competitors.
 Although some preferred Alexander Hamilton, Adams was chosen to represent the Federalist Party, mostly because he was believed to be the lesser of two evils.

 The reason for the hesitancy to have him lead the country was felt because John Adams did not have the popularity nor the seriousness that allowed Washington to be so incredibly successful.
 They also feared that John was too opinionated, vain, and stubborn to follow their directions.
-The reason that he may have ended up winning the spot was because he seemed to be the most logical step, since he had spent eight years as Vice President.
+The reason that he may have ended up winning the spot was that he seemed to be the most logical step since he had spent eight years as Vice President.

 Thomas Jefferson opposed him by being part of the Democratic-Republican party.
 The race was so tight that John Adams only won by three votes.
 He had 71 electoral votes whereas Jefferson had 68.
 Thomas Jefferson became the second Vice President of the United States as a result.

 Adams was not an extremely popular president, in part because he was believed to be an unpracticed leader.
 Many felt that he should have found new cabinet members, instead of keeping the ones Washington had in place.
-John spent much of his presidency in his hometown, and even admitted in his late age that he didn't handle some of the Presidential responsibility as well as he should have.
+John spent much of his presidency in his hometown and even admitted in his late age that he didn't handle some of the Presidential responsibility as well as he should have.
 He stated, "[As president] I refused to suffer in silence.
 I sighed, sobbed, and groaned, and sometimes screeched and screamed.
 And I must confess to my shame and sorrow that I sometimes swore."